Stocks rise after two weeks of losses; Bitcoin up 13%

-Technology stocks were among the bigger gainers in early trading, particularly semiconductor companies.
-Nvidia and Micron both rose more than 2%.
+Technology stocks were among the bigger gainers, particularly semiconductor companies.
+Nvidia and Micron both rose more than 3%.
+Communications stocks, like Facebook, and a variety of companies that rely on direct consumer spending also made solid gains.
+Sectors that are viewed as safer investments, like utilities, lagged the broader market.

-Earnings season at this point is near its end.
+Investors continue to watch for potential signs of inflation as the economic recovery continues in the waning days of the U.S. coronavirus pandemic.

+Earnings season at this point is near its end and companies have been reporting strong results for the first quarter.
+That has helped reaffirm Wall Street's view that the economic recovery is solid.
+It has also helped to justify some of the pricey stock values in several sectors, especially technology.
 Investors will get results from Dell and Salesforce.com this week, among a few others.

+“Now we realize there's still some spectacular earnings growth and fundamentals coming from tech and communications and growth stocks in general,” said Ryan Detrick, chief market strategist for LPL Financial.

 There's only a handful of economic reports this week, including monthly home sales.
 On Friday, investors will get another reading on inflation in the form of the Commerce Department's personal consumption and expenditures index.
 "Core PCE," as it is known, is the preferred way Federal Reserve policymakers choose to measure inflation in the U.S. instead of the more widely known consumer price index that's reported earlier in the month.